viragbioinfo/R_genomics_data_science/Rstudio_intro.md

 that you need not run the entire workflow from the Rscript but only a few commands, you could copy these commands from your script and keep pasting them in the R-console until you are done.

+We will learn about working directory in the next tutorial.